-4.1.2.3 Shoulder Widening Course, Surface Course Type E, PMTLSC and OGFC
+4.1.2.3 Shoulder Widening Course, Surface Course Type E and Open Graded Friction Course

 Shoulder Widening Course, Surface Course Type E, PMTLSC, and OGFC will not have to have in place density performed.
 Place these mixtures at the proper rate or thickness and promptly roll as required by the standard or supplemental specification for these mixtures.
-Cease rolling as soon as the mixture is properly seated to the underlying surface.